shimaore/ccnq3/doc/data-dictionary.md

 Integrated with CouchDB is a set of ccnq3-specific APIs accessible using the same URI as the CouchDB instance on the manager host.
 Make sure `applications/couchdb_daemon` is enabled for these APIs to be available via CouchDB.

+The API calls are authentified using the Basic Authentication header and regular CouchDB username and password (the content of the authentication header is used by the APIs to authenticate their calls to CouchDB).

 This API offers the following functions:

 ### Test